0x4248/docgen/README.md

 python3 main.py <input file>
 ```

 If you want to write the output to a file you can run.
+This will write the output to the file specified by `<output file>`.

 ```
 python3 main.py <input file> > <output file>